 In addition, people who fit societal norms of beauty make more money than the rest of the population.
 Conversely, fatphobia causes discrimination in hiring and leads to fewer promotions at work.

-While body-shaming is certainly not the sole cause of eating disorders, it absolutely contributes to them.
-Up to two-thirds of people with eating disorders report that bullying was a key contributor to their condition, leading to:
+While body shaming is certainly not the sole cause of eating disorders, it definitely contributes to them.
+According to statistics, up to two-thirds of people with eating disorders report that bullying was a key contributor to their problem, leading to:

 And this is not to be taken lightly.
-Nearly one in ten Americans will have an eating disorder in their lifetime, leading to one death every 52 minutes.
-They affect all races, ages, genders, and sexual identities.
+Nearly one in ten Americans experience an eating disorder in their lifetime.
+Eating disorders are causing one death every 52 minutes and affect all races, ages, genders, and sexual identities.

 Below are 4 things to keep in mind when thinking about how to respond to body shaming.